ardulat/coding-interview-prep/README.md

 Plan is based on existing preparation guides:

   - **[Interview preparation guide bible from Sergey Makagonov]**
+  - [List of Udacity courses developed with Google]
   - [Good guide on GitHub]
   - [Another guide on GitHub (seems to be less powerful)]